Lindsey scores 25 to lead Northwestern over DePaul 62-60

 BIG PICTURE

-Northwestern: The Wildcats are playing four area teams (including Chicago State, Valpo and Lewis) in nine days before hitting the road to play Oklahoma on Dec.
+Northwestern: The Wildcats are trying to return to the NCAA Tournament after making the field for the first time in school history last season.
+They're playing four area teams (including Chicago State, Valpo and Lewis) in nine days before hitting the road to play Oklahoma on Dec.
 22.

 DePaul: The Blue Demons have already faced three Big Ten teams this season, losing 82-73 to Illinois and 73-51 to No. 2 Michigan State.
 DePaul begins Big East play against top-ranked Villanova on Dec.
 27.